-Life insurance actuaries estimate life expectancy based on individual risk factors, including age, gender and tobacco use.
+Life insurance actuaries estimate life expectancy based on individual risk factors, including age, sex and tobacco use.
 This evaluation helps companies make projections as they develop group and individual annuities and life insurance policies.

 Property and Casualty Insurance Actuaries

-Actuaries who work in the property and casualty insurance market predict automobile accident claims based on age, gender, type of vehicle, driving history and other considerations.
+Actuaries who work in the property and casualty insurance market predict automobile accident claims based on age, sex, type of vehicle, driving history and other considerations.
 They also develop insurance policies to protect policyholders against liability and property loss caused by accidents and natural disasters.

 Pension and Retirement Benefits Actuaries